Askew's has a long history of green and sustainable actions.

-Building on Lloyd’s leadership, Askew's new store in Salmon Arm will be a model of green and sustainable development.
-First of all it is part of Askew’s Uptown, a mixed-use development incorporating living, shopping and socializing in the same location.
-Askew’s store is designed to make use of natural light and will have a sophisticated heat recovery and heating system that will require little if any extra energy beyond that purchased to run the refrigeration system to heat the store, preheat the hot water with energy left over to share with the Salmon Arm Savings and Credit Union office building.
-Askew's new store has applied and expects to qualify for a BC Hydro New Construction Grant based on an energy study to verify the projected energy savings.
+Building on Lloyd’s leadership, Askew's new store in Salmon Arm is a model of green and sustainable development.
+First of all it is part of Askew’s Uptown, a mixed-use development that will incorporate living, shopping and socializing in the same location.
+Askew’s store is designed to make use of natural light and has a sophisticated heat recovery and heating system that requires little extra energy beyond that purchased to run the refrigeration system to heat the store, preheat the hot water with energy left over to share with the Salmon Arm Savings and Credit Union office building.
+Askew's new store qualified for a BC Hydro New Construction Grant based on an energy study to that verified the projected energy savings.

-Other sustainable measures will include retention of storm water to be used for irrigation of the landscaping.
-This measure will reduce the amount of storm water that goes into the storm drains.
+Other sustainable measures include retention of storm water used for irrigation of the landscaping.
+This measure reduces the amount of storm water that goes into the storm drains.
 Askew's led the way in the use of reusable grocery bags and uses plastic bags manufactured from recycled plastic.

 Askew’s is committed to selling local food to local people, from stores designed for sustainability that are located close to where the majority of residents live.